What are we working on now?

 In 2014, the team is busy working on:

-- The completion of our nationwide review of canal buildings and the publication of a celebratory book about Scotland’s canal heritage.
-This will be ready for launch in early 2015.
+- Following the completion of our nationwide review of canal buildings on the Scottish Canals estate we are working in partnership with Scottish Canals on a celebratory retail publication about Scotland’s canal history, due to be launched in Spring 2015.

-- The review of buildings in the conservations areas of Ardersier, Highland and Pitfodels, Aberdeen.
+- A review of buildings in the conservations areas of Ardersier, Highland and Pitfodels, Aberdeen, requested by Highland Council and Aberdeen City Council respectively.

 - Adding pre-1840 architects to the Dictionary of Scottish Architects.